ralopezh/dis-k/README.md

 This solver is programmed based on the equations derived in the above references.

 ## Acknowledgements
-We thank the support of Anid Chile through the Fondecyt grant No. 11201048.
+We thank the support of Anid Chile through Fondecyt grant No. 11201048.

 ## Requisites